-- Rewetting of residual deep peat in the former area of industrial peat production to slow water movement across the site to retain silt, encouraging development of vegetation cover via natural colonisation, and reducing the area of bare exposed peat (IPC Licence validation).
+- Rewetting of residual peat in the former area of industrial peat production to slow water movement across the site to retain silt, encouraging development of vegetation cover via natural colonisation, and reducing the area of bare exposed peat through the creation of further wetland or fen habitat (IPC Licence validation).
 The target will be the delivery of measures and this will be measured by an aerial survey after rehabilitation is completed.
-(IPC Licence validation). - Stabilising/improving key potential emissions to water (e.g. suspended solids).
-This will be measured via water quality monitoring (suspended solids and ammonia) for at least 2 years after the rehabilitation has been completed (IPC Licence validation). - Reducing pressure from peat production on the local river catchment (IPC Licence validation).
+(IPC Licence validation). - Stabilising/improving key emissions to water (e.g. potential silt-run-off).
+This will be measured via water quality monitoring (suspended solids and ammonia) for at least 2 years after the rehabilitation has been completed.
+(IPC Licence validation). - Reducing pressure from peat production on the local river catchment (WFD) (IPC Licence validation).
 This will be measured by the EPA WFD monitoring programme. - Optimising the extent of suitable hydrological conditions for climate action (Climate action verification).
-This will be measured by an aerial survey after rehabilitation has been completed. - Reduction in carbon emissions (Climate action verification).
+This will be measured by an aerial survey after rehabilitation has been completed. - Reduction in carbon emissions based on bog condition (Climate action verification).
 Baseline monitoring will be carried after rehabilitation is completed (during the scheme).
-It is proposed that sites can be monitored against this baseline in the future. - Setting the site on a trajectory towards establishment of a mosaic of compatible habitats including wetland, fen, Reed swamp, wet woodland, heath, embryonic Sphagnum-rich peat forming communities, scrub and Birch woodland communities, where conditions are suitable, and eventually towards a reduced Carbon source (Climate action verification).
-Some areas will naturally be dry and develop Birch woodland and other drier habitats.
-It will take some time for stable naturally functioning habitats to fully develop at Esker Bog. - Improvement in biodiversity and ecosystem services (Climate action verification).
+It is proposed that sites can be monitored against this baseline in the future.

+- Setting the site on a trajectory towards establishment of a mosaic of compatible habitats including wetland, fen, Reed swamp, wet woodland, heath, embryonic Sphagnum-rich peat forming communities, scrub and Birch woodland communities, where conditions are suitable, and eventually towards a reduced Carbon source (Climate action verification).
+Some areas will naturally be dry and develop Birch woodland and other drier habitats/or have already been stabilised.
+It will take some time for stable naturally functioning habitats to fully develop across the entirety of Mount Lucas Bog. - Improvement in biodiversity and ecosystem services.
+(Climate action verification).